IBM/maximo-labs/docs/connect_device.md

 * Map device Physical Interfaces to Logical Interfaces
 * Create realtime Rules and Actions on device events
 * Understand how device data is stored
+---
+*Before you begin:*
+This lab requires that you:

+1. Have a Nordic Thingy.
+You can [purchase](../facilitator_instructions) Nordic Thingy.
+2. Have completed the pre-requisites required for [all labs](../facilitator_instructions)
+---
 #  Connect a Physical Device
 Now that you have done some initial exploring of the IoT Platform and you have connected a simulated device, it’s time to connect a real, physical device.
 For this exercise you will use a Nordic Thingy.
 Learn more about the Nordic Thingy and its various sensors [here](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-52)